 Considerations for Seriously Secure Control Room Solutions

-Three options to configure the network, with different levels of security and flexibility, all feasible with Userful’s solutions:
+To ensure customers have options, Userful offers three ways to configure the network, with different levels of security and flexibility:

-- Fully Air Gapped: Completely detached from the network.
-The server drives the displays via its own air-gapped network with dedicated router and switch.
+Fully Air-Gapped: Fully Air-Gapped: Completely detached from the network.
+The server drives the displays via its own air-gapped network with a dedicated router and switch.

 Role-Based Access Control

 Role-Based Access Control (RBAC) is another essential security element to consider as it enables administrators to designate and restrict specific features and permission levels based on customizable teams.
 With role-based access control, management can create permission structures to build accountability and reduce potential security gaps caused by human error.

 To learn more about why Userful is a leader in the security space, download Userful’s security whitepaper which includes a deeper dive into all the topics covered here as well as in-depth comparisons on how Userful’s security compares with other approaches to deploying video walls for control rooms and operation centers.